helidon-io/helidon/docs/modules/webserver/webserver.md

 HTTP compression negotiation is controlled by clients using the `Accept-Encoding` header.
-The value of this header is a comma-separated list of encodings.
-The WebServer will select one of these encodings for compression purposes; it currently supports `gzip` and `deflate`.
+The value of this header is a comma-separated list of acceptable encodings and optional preferences.
+The WebServer selects the highest-priority available encoding, including implicit `identity` when acceptable; it currently supports `gzip` and `deflate` compression.
+If none of the available representations is acceptable, the WebServer responds with `406 Not Acceptable`.

+When automatic response encoding is enabled, malformed `Accept-Encoding` values, such as invalid coding tokens, unsupported parameters, or invalid `q` values, are rejected with `400 Bad Request`.

 For example, if the request includes `Accept-Encoding: gzip, deflate`, and HTTP compression has been enabled as shown above, the response shall include the